 Looker Studio is a FREE data visualization tool that allows you to import data from multiple sources and visualize them on a report that is easy to read and share.
 You can import data from any source using Google Sheets or Data Connectors to create the report you want.

-Why Google Data Studio?
+Why Looker Studio?

 There is always this factor to overwhelm a certain individual with dense analytical info that might overwhelm them.
 Which is why a lot of marketers refrain from reporting back because they are not exactly sure where to start from.

-Google Data Studio has the pioneering capability to transform your data and dry statistical reports into the most attractive and easy to read format, that can be effortlessly digested by your clients or your business handling individuals.
+Looker Studio has the pioneering capability to transform your data and dry statistical reports into the most attractive and easy to read format, that can be effortlessly digested by your clients or your business handling individuals.